 Mulching can be great for your plants.
 It acts as a barrier to protect your plants’ root systems and can even suppress weed growth.
 But if mulching is performed improperly it can actually do more harm than good.
 Piling mulch up against a shrub or tree (often referred to as “volcano mulching”) can be incredibly problematic.

 Excessive mulch against the trunk will cause bark to start to rot and encourage root growth that will strangle the life out of the plant.
 This improper practice also makes the tree susceptible to tree insects and tree diseases.
-Even so, drive around Alexandria, Arlington, and Springfield, VA and you’ll undoubtedly see lots of “mulch volcanoes.”
+Even so, drive around Alexandria, and Arlington, VA and you’ll undoubtedly see lots of “mulch volcanoes.”
 Despite the fact that it’s a bad practice it’s regularly performed by homeowners and uneducated landscapers alike.

 3. Scale Insects